pebreo/pebreo.github.io/endgame/partW-theplan.md

 The plan can be broken to three parts: life, love, and wealth.

 For life, we start with how we think about the world we live in.
 Start with your mindset, particularly an antifragile mindset.
 An antifragile system gains from disorder - the more we expose ourselves to life’s inherent volatility, the better equipped we’ll be to thrive amidst the inevitable storms.
-It’s not about eliminating the downsides, rather, about thriving from them.
+It’s not about eliminating the downsides, but instead, thriving from them.

 For love, we emphasize honest communication and destigmatize polyamory and ethical non-monogamy (ENM).
 Both those types of relationships are not for everybody.
 At the core, any relationship (monogamous or otherwise) still requires honesty, communication, and vulnerability – the bedrock of healthy bonds.
 It means a lot of work on our mental health, too.